samsmithnz/samsmithnz/README.md

             A tool to <a href="https://github.com/samsmithnz/AzurePipelinesToGitHubActionsConverter">migrate Azure Pipelines to GitHub Actions</a>
             </li>
             <li>
-            A tool to <a href="https://github.com/samsmithnz/DevOpsMetrics">measure DORA DevOps metrics in Azure DevOps and GitHub</a>
+            A tool to <a href="https://github.com/samsmithnz/DevOpsMetrics">measure DORA DevOps metrics in GitHub and Azure DevOps</a>
             </li>
             <li>
-            A tool to manage <a href="https://github.com/samsmithnz/SamsFeatureFlags">custom Feature Flags system</a>
+            A tool to manage <a href="https://github.com/samsmithnz/SamsFeatureFlags">custom Feature Flags</a>
             </li>
             <li>
             A tool to automate the <a href="https://github.com/samsmithnz/RepoAutomation">creation of repos with .NET projects</a>